TrademarkTrademark

 Is Spacelift worth it for Terraform-only teams?

 Usually not the best fit.
-Spacelift's differentiators — multi-IaC stacks, cross-tool dependencies, custom runner images — mostly pay off when you orchestrate several tools.
+Spacelift's differentiators are multi-IaC stacks, cross-tool dependencies, and the GitOps stack model, which mostly pay off when you orchestrate several tools.
 A Terraform-only team pays the concurrency-based pricing and tier gates (drift detection at Starter+, SSO and audit trails at Enterprise) without using the breadth.
 Platforms specialized for Terraform/OpenTofu, like Scalr, typically deliver deeper governance per dollar for that profile.

 About the author